jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 ```
 plot_3D_contour(eem, levels = 25, Normalisation = True)
 ```
- It plots an 3D contour graph with the folowing axes:
+ It plots an 3D contour graph with the following axes:
-        - x: the emmited wavelenght in nm
+        - x: the emitted wavelenght in nm
-        - y: the exitation wavelenght in nm
+        - y: the excitation wavelenght in nm
         - z: the intensity in a.u or R.u depending on the data normalisation  (normalised or not)

 This function has for argument the EEM matrix.
-The argument can be set to False if the function is called with an unnormalised EEM matrice.
+The  normalisation argument can be set to False if the function is called with an unnormalised EEM matrix.
 It allows to correctly label the fluorescence axes.
+It allows the correct labelling of the fluorescence axes.

 The number of levels showed in the graph can be changed by specifying the number: levels = number.
-The default values of levels is set to 25.
+The default levels's value is set to 25.
 It is important to note that high levels may affect the legibility of the graph.

-The normalisation argument can be set to False if the function is called with an unnormalised EEM matrice.
-It allows the correct labelling of the fluorescence axes.

 ### 📉Plot an interactive contour graph